Can dudes be Gooped? Gwyneth goes after the guys

 Smith, with his expletive-filled rants and iconic backwards hat, stood out among the sea of female attendees, the majority of them sporting designer purses and perfectly colored highlights.
 Most come to this alternative medicine wonderland to hear from fitness influencers, celebrity spiritual gurus, or A-listers like Jessica Alba.
 All the same, they sat riveted: Finally, they thought, a look into the male brain.

 Smith, however, wasn’t there to promote some supplement brand or a new line of workout clothing.
 He was onstage as part of the new Goop men’s podcast, aptly titled Goopfellas.
 It’s the first foray by Gwyneth Paltrow’s wellness empire into male territory.
 The brand also plans to launch a newsletter and a collection of G Label men’s clothing in the coming months.
 In addition, the team is contemplating an events series.

 Elise Loehnen, chief content officer at Goop, did not provide growth details, though she did acknowledge that summits have seen a slight uptick in male attendees.
 At the L.A summit this past weekend, there were roughly two dozen males present.

-Still, Loehnen holds that Goop Men is more of an exploration into the category than a full-blown commitment.
-The company wants to gage interest before fully investing the same strategies it employs for female audiences.
-Overall though, they seem optimistic that they can suss out male wellness enthusiasts–or convert them to the Goop side.

 ‘I thought it was normal to feel like shit’